Over

 have to adjust my technique for balance rather than play the music.

-low a saddle can produce a sweet tone, but is often lacking in power.
+a saddle can produce a sweet tone, but is often lacking in power.

-Too tall a saddle, and one gets a brittle sound, all this is controlled
+Too tall a saddle, and one gets a brittle sound.
+All this is controlled

 by the angle of neck set to body and the action height.
 Now, here

-is a critical component—on a fingerboard of uniform thickness
+is a critical component—on a fingerboard of uniform thickness,

 the action must be increased to allow for the softer bass strings